ai404/lstm-crf-pytorch/pos-tagging/README.md

 unzip brown.zip
 ```

-2. You might want to train models with your own tagset by running a script like `brown2ptb.py`, which converts the Brown Corpus tagset to a Penn Treebank (PTB) like tagset.
+2. You can train models with your own tagset by running a script like `brown2ptb.py`, which converts the Brown Corpus tagset to a Penn Treebank (PTB) like tagset.

 ```
 python3 brown2ptb.py